Fitness tips for menopause: Why fitness counts

 - Strength training.
 Regular strength training can help you reduce body fat, strengthen your muscles and burn calories more efficiently.
 Try weight machines, hand-held weights or resistance tubing.
 Choose a weight or resistance level heavy enough to tire your muscles after about 12 repetitions.
 Gradually increase the weight or resistance level as you get stronger.

 - Stretching.
 Stretching can help improve flexibility.
 Set aside time to stretch after each workout, when your muscles are warm and receptive to stretching.

 - Stability and balance.
 Balance exercises improve stability and can help prevent falls.
 Try simple exercises, such as standing on one leg while brushing your teeth.
 Activities such as tai chi also can be helpful.

 How can you stay motivated?

 Set realistic, achievable goals.
 Rather than vowing to exercise more, for example, commit to a daily 30-minute walk after dinner.
-Frequently update your goals.
+Frequently update your goals as you achieve greater levels of fitness.
 Teaming up with someone — such as a partner, friend or neighbor — can make a difference, too.